Overview

 How is cosmetic nose surgery (rhinoplasty) performed?

-To reshape the nose, surgery is performed either using a closed procedure, where incisions are hidden inside the nose, or an open procedure, where an incision is made across the columella, or the narrow strip of tissue that separates the nostrils.
+To reshape your nose, surgery is performed using either a closed procedure (where incisions are hidden inside the nose), an open procedure (where an incision is made across the columella) or the narrow strip of tissue that separates your nostrils.
 The rest of the incision is similar to the closed technique.
-Through these incisions, the soft tissues that cover the nose are gently raised, allowing access to reshape the structure of the nose.
+Through these incisions, your surgeon will gently raise the soft tissues that cover your nose, allowing access to reshape your nose’s structure.

-Cosmetic nose surgery can reduce or enlarge nasal structures with the use of cartilage grafted from other areas of your body.
-Typically, pieces of cartilage from the septum (the division in the middle of the nose) are used for this reason.
-Occasionally, a piece of cartilage from the ear and, rarely, a section of rib cartilage can be used.
+Cosmetic nose surgery can reduce or enlarge nasal structures by using cartilage grafted from other areas of your body.
+Typically, your surgeon may use pieces of cartilage from your septum (the division in the middle of the nose) for this reason.
+Occasionally, they can also use a piece of cartilage from your ear and (rarely) a section of rib cartilage.

-Your cosmetic surgeon may place splints and internal tubes to support the nose as it begins to heal for a week following surgery if the septum is operated on.
-Cosmetic nose surgery usually takes one to two hours to complete, although it may take longer based on the procedure being completed.
+Your cosmetic surgeon may place splints and internal tubes to support your nose as it begins to heal for a week following surgery and an operation on your septum.
+Cosmetic nose surgery usually takes one to two hours to complete (although it may take longer based on the procedure).

 What are the different types of cosmetic nose surgery (rhinoplasty)?

-• Open Rhinoplasty is used for major nose reshaping.
-Incisions are made in the vertical strip of skin separating the nostrils, called the columella.
-The skin and soft tissue are then lifted off the underlying structures of the nose so the surgeon can see the nasal anatomy.
+• Open rhinoplasty is used for major nose reshaping.
+Your cosmetic surgeon makes incisions in the vertical strip of skin separating your nostrils, called the columella.
+They then lift skin and soft tissue off the underlying structures of the nose so they can see your nasal anatomy.

-• Secondary Rhinoplasty.
-Also called revision rhinoplasty, this is performed to correct problems that persist or develop after a previous nose surgery.
-Although the problems may be minor and easily corrected, the problems may be more complex, which makes the secondary rhinoplasty more difficult.
-Secondary rhinoplasty can also be done as an open or closed procedure.
+• Secondary rhinoplasty (also called revision rhinoplasty) is performed to correct problems that persist or develop after a previous nose surgery.
+Although the problems may be minor and easily corrected, they can be more complex, which makes the secondary rhinoplasty more difficult.
+Secondary rhinoplasty can also be an open or closed procedure.

-• Filler Rhinoplasty.
-This involves the use of injectable fillers to “fill” depressions, smooth out sharp angles or change the angle of the tip of the nose to restore symmetry.
-For instance, instead of removing a bump, your surgeon would use an injectable filler to make the nose more even.
-While effective, injectable fillers do not offer permanent results.
-Learn more about Injectable Fillers.
+• Filler rhinoplasty involves the use of injectable fillers to “fill” depressions, smooth out sharp angles or change the angle of the tip of your nose to restore symmetry.
+For instance, instead of removing a bump, your surgeon would use an injectable filler to make your nose more even.
+While effective, injectable fillers don’t offer permanent results.

 Results